 - Mental anguish; and

-- Funeral expenses, if your loved one died in the accident.
+- Funeral expenses, if your loved one passed away in the accident.

 Your Truck Accident Case Is on a Deadline

 If you or a loved one sustained a serious or fatal injury in a truck accident, turn to the legal team at Bressman Law.
-We fight for our clients and protect their rights in every case.
+We serve clients in Powell, OH, and the surrounding area.

 Call or text (614) 538-1116 or complete a Free Case Evaluation form